Czachówki

 The end of World War II meant the end of life in Schackenhof as it had been for over 100 years.
 Some of the family managed to escape to the west; others were called into the war or captured and brought to the Russian Gulag.
-The estate was taken by the Polish Soviet government and integrated into the public agricultultural system (LPG).
+The estate was taken by the Polish Soviet government and integrated into the public agricultural system (LPG).
 The Schackenhof attached farms were demolished and all the agricultural land and meaningful buildings were integrated into the government-run LPG.
 The Schackenhof building (the palace), as well as the estate's own electricity plant and administrative building, were kept, as the government found a purpose for it: It became an agricultural school.
 In this form, the Schackenhof building flourished under the socialist system for many decades.
 The agricultural school had 274 students, 55 of them living in the building during their education.
 While there, they also took care of the estate.
 The school survived the end of the Soviet Union.
 In 2010, with European funds, a modern gymnasium was built on the grounds of the Schackenhof.